Leaderboard

 7 points

-It's a settled end from the ECM mean that's for sure.
+7. It's a settled end from the ECM mean that's for sure.
 We do need a little dry weather after the recent floods and let's face it, non stop rain wouldn't be doing much for our mental health in the current crisis. @Allseasons-si your gif brought back some memories...
 That's what folk normally do to me around here when I start rabitting...
-Throw a towel over me head mate..6 points
+Throw a towel over me head mate..

-And lastly, at T+384....So, place your bets: It's...a 'last-chance northerly'!
-Nailded!6 points
+10. And lastly, at T+384....So, place your bets: It's...a 'last-chance northerly'!
+Nailded!

-Burning the old heather to allow fresh berries and shoots for the grouse.
+11. Burning the old heather to allow fresh berries and shoots for the grouse.
 Often gets out if control.
 Used to go heather burning during Easter holidays when at school in Highland Perthshire in my teens.
 Just takes a bit of wind to get up and easily gets out of control.
 Once the peat underneath gets going it is very difficult to stop as it keeps coming back and burns at a very high temp.
 Remember one year near me a fire took six weeks to put out completely.
-When you got home from the heather burning you were black from head to toe underneath no matter what you were wearing.5 points
+When you got home from the heather burning you were black from head to toe underneath no matter what you were wearing.

 5 points